-Rob litigates bid protests, contract disputes, court injunction actions, and qui tam whistleblower suits, and he provides guidance on RFP responses, proposal submissions, subcontract negotiations, requests for equitable adjustment and audits.
-He also has substantial experience in arbitration and mediation cases, internal reviews and defense of False Claims Act lawsuits, as well as voluntary disclosures, defense of civil and criminal investigations, contract terminations, and suspension and debarment matters.
+Rob litigates bid protests, contract disputes, court injunction actions, and qui tam whistleblower suits, and he provides legal advice regarding contracts, requests for proposals, equitable adjustments, claims and audits.
+He also has substantial experience in litigating contract disputes, arbitration and mediation cases, and the defense of False Claims Act lawsuits, as well as defense of civil and criminal investigations, contract terminations, mandatory and voluntary disclosures, suspension and debarment, and other administrative matters.

 Rob's extensive counseling experience includes the full range of issues that arise in government contracting, from corporate compliance systems and the protection of intellectual property to disputes involving price adjustments, breach of contract, and delay and disruption claims.
 He has been a frequent lecturer on Government Contracting issues and has conducted training, due diligence and compliance reviews for a variety of companies on such topics as cost accounting, defective pricing, commercial item contracting, procurement ethics and handling government audits.
 He also has substantial experience in counseling, litigation and fraud investigation matters involving the federal health programs, including Medicare, VA, FEHB and TRICARE.

 "A Primer in Federal Health Care Contracting," National Contract Management Association, Contract Management (June 1998)

 "The HHS OIG Advisory Opinion Process: Better Than Voluntary Disclosure," 4 Business Crimes Bulletin No. 6 (July 1997)